Court stops Niger govt from demolishing Ashrab energy limited

 The Niger state government had on May 30th, 2023 marked Ashrab located at Keteren-Gwari in Minna, with occupancy Nos.
 NGS/913 and NGS/8821 for demolition.

-In a court order dated 14th June 2023 marked NSHC/MN/147/2023, the defendants; the Governor of Niger State, the Attorney general of the state, the Niger State Ministry of Land and Housing, and the Niger State Urban Development Board have been asked to steer clear of any action regarding the parcel of Ashrab Iand.
+In a court order dated 14th June, 2023 marked NSHC/MN/147/2023, the defendants Governor of Niger state, the Attorney general of the state, Niger state ministry of land and housing, and Niger state urban development board have been asked to steer clear of any action regarding the parcel of Ashrab Iand.

-The court, under Justice Mariyam Ismaila, ordered an interim injunction restraining Governor Mohammed Bago (1st defendant) or any of his agents from interfering with or stopping Ashrab Energy International Limited from carrying out its legitimate business.
+The court under Justice Mariyam Ismaila, ordered interim injunction restraining Governor Mohammed Bago (1st defendant) or any of his agents from interfering with or stopping Ashrab energy International limited from carrying out it legitimate business.

-According to the court, the Governor of Niger State and his agents have no constitutional rights to demolish or revoke the C or O of Ashrab without establishing the proof for the action.
+According to the court, Governor of Niger state and his agents has no constitutional rights to demolish or revoke the C or O of Ashrab without establishing the proves for the action.

 The order stopped the governor with his agents from carrying out any action that will be against the constitutional rights of the plaintiff.